CMSgov/bcda-static-site/production/user_guide.md

 * As BCDA launches into our production beta, we are slowly onboarding small groups of Shared Savings Program ACOs into the production environment.
 To put your ACO in the queue for access, please send an email to [bcapi@cms.hhs.gov](mailto:bcapi@cms.hhs.gov) with your name and your ACO’s name, ACO ID number, and track.
 ACOs will be onboarded to production in the order in which requests are received.
 While you wait, you can get familiar with the API in the [sandbox environment](/sandbox/user-guide/){:target="_self"}, review the [data structure](/data-guide/){:target="_self"}, and join the [BCDA Google Group](https://groups.google.com/forum/#!forum/bc-api){:target="_blank"}, to have your questions answered.
 * **Note:** some of our early production beta partners have encountered issues accessing the API due to internal firewalls.
 If your corporate IT uses an internal DNS server, you may not be able to access the API.
 As you request production access, you may want to check in with your internal IT team to discuss your company’s network structure.

 This page is intended for a user who has little to no experience with APIs, and provides a guided walkthrough for working with BCDA using our interactive documentation.
-More advanced API users may be better served by the [Technical Setup guide](/production/technical-user-guide/){:target="_self"}.
+More advanced API users may be better served by the [Advanced User Guide](/production/technical-user-guide/){:target="_self"}.
 If you’re not sure where to go, start here!

-## Getting Started with APIs
+## Getting started with APIs
   * What’s an API?
     * An API (Application Programming Interface) is a set of features and rules that exist inside a software program that allows other software programs to interact with it.
 For example, you can build an app that uses the Twitter API to get information or data from a user's Twitter account.
 APIs are used in a wide variety of ways, but for our purposes, you can think of an API as a pipeline that can allow your ACO’s computer systems to receive data directly from CMS’ databases.
     * Need more information about APIs?
 Here are some great introductions: